Or Application Form & Reference Form to be returned to Student Services

 - CH3031 Advanced Concepts in Chemistry 2

-A single module completed in one year will require about 10 hours per week.
+A single module completed in one year will require about 10 hours study per week.
 This normally consists of between two and four hours contact time with staff in lectures, practical sessions or tutorials and the rest in private study, reading around the subject or preparing assignments.

 Please note that the 'Chemistry Project' module can be work-based, accommodating those who opt to work in a laboratory while they study.

 Students with Level 5 Foundation Degree in Chemistry or Level 5 Higher National Diploma in Applied Chemistry or any other equivalent qualification are eligible to apply.

 Applicants who do not fulfil the above entry criteria will be considered on an individual basis.

 The modules are assessed through examinations, presentations, essays, short notes, case studies etc. Coursework and practical assessments typically make up 65% of the course's assessment.
 The remaining 35% is attributed to a written exam.